La Liga start delayed due to scheduling row

 The Alaves v Real Betis match, originally due to be held on Monday, would take place on Sunday instead, added La Liga.

-Spain's biggest soccer institutions have long been at odds over the issue of moving fixtures scheduled to be played at the weekend to a Monday or Friday.
+Spain's biggest football institutions have long been at odds over the issue of moving fixtures scheduled to be played at the weekend to a Monday or Friday.

 League president Javier Tebas has said the matches attract more television viewers and add value to broadcasting rights' deals, but federation chief Luis Rubiales says the games are harder for fans to attend.